QuantumObject/docker-cakephp/README.md

     $ docker run -d -p 80 --link some-mysql:db quantumobject/docker-cakephp

-where when been ask for database need to replace localhost for db.
+when docker cakephp running  for the  mysql database need to edit file /var/www/config/app.php replace localhost for db and used your dabase name, user name , and password to be able to used it.
+I maybe write a script to be execute at server where docker container is running to entry database conf.

 ## Accessing the cakephp applications: